1672 Musselburgh - The Lawyer Golfer

 In 1865 they built a clubhouse at 8 Links Place (now 8 Balcarres Road), which is now a children's nursery.

-The Bruntsfield Links Golfing Society (130 members) began playing formally at Musselburgh from 1839, retaining their old clubhouse at Bruntsfield Links in Edinburgh for aged members who could not travel.
-They purchased the vacated St Peter's Episcopal Church in 1872 and began using it a few years later as their main clubhouse.
-(It is now under a housing estate).
-In 1886, they built the clubhouse shown here in Mill Hill and then finally in 1898, they departed back to Edinburgh at Bartongate, barely ten years after building the Mill Hill clubhouse.
-The Mill Hill building is now the Wiremill Social Club and has been extensively refurbished inside following a major fire a decade ago.
+The Bruntsfield Links Golfing Society (130 members) began playing medals at Musselburgh from 1839, retaining their old clubhouse at Bruntsfield Links in Edinburgh for aged members who could not travel.
+They purchased the vacated St Peter's Episcopal Church in 1872 and for use as their main clubhouse, when they formally moved from the city centre to Musselburgh in 1876.
+(The church has since been demolished, and is now the site of a housing estate).
+In 1886, BLGS built the clubhouse shown here in Millhill but, only twelve years later, in 1898, they departed back west to Bartongate.
+The Mill Hill building is now the Wiremill Social Club and has been extensively refurbished inside following a major fire over a decade ago.

 The (Royal) Burgess Golfing Society (100 members) opened a new clubhouse at 10 Links Place (now 10 Balcarres Road) in 1875 and moved back to Barnton in west Edinburgh in 1895.
 The building served as the clubhouse of the Musselburgh Old Course Golf Club who purchased it in 1993.
 A visitors clubhouse has been opened on the north of the course.